Chelsea vs. Everton : 30 May 2009.

 After 12 seconds, I took a photo of the ball being pumped up-field.

 What a start.
 Oh boy.
 Here we go.
 We’ll have to do this the hard way.
 So be it.
 To be fair to everyone, we didn’t panic and stroked the ball around confidently.
 I had no doubts that we would win.
 I sent a text message out to a few people to this effect.

 Malouda was getting lots of space down the left and after a fine cross, Drogba lept with no challenge from the defenders.
 I was perfectly positioned to see the ball drop straight into the Everton goal…I was watching the trajectory of the ball and it was a joy to behold.

-Get in!
 I grabbed my camera and took two impromptu shots of Glenn and Daryl.
 They are classics!

 We continued to dominate for the rest of the half and our support, out sung by the Evertonians, grew louder.
 It was definitely a case of “game on!”

 During the interval, I grabbed my Peter Osgood flag and marched down to the front.
 I carefully threaded some string and hung the flag up, high above the NW corner flag.
 I sent a few texts out and asked people to keep an eye out for it.
 Way across the stadium in the lower tier, Mike from New York took a photo of it.
 Pete from San Francisco, too.
 I kept scanning the crowd to see if I had missed anything, any detail, any flag or banner…I couldn’t help but notice a block of about 25 empty seats in the Chelsea upper tier on the other side to me.
 I’d love to know how and why they never got sold.
 Very strange.